-Europe and Southeast Asia can be completely different when it comes to travelling, and the many obvious dissimilarities like the differences in the cost of travelling, visa complications are no alien to us either.
-Southeast Asia offers easy visa possibilities, whereas Europe on the other hand, makes it tougher to get one.
+Europe and Southeast Asia can feel different when it comes to travelling, and the many obvious dissimilarities like travel costs, visa complications speak strongly in favor of the statement.
+Southeast Asia offers easy visas, whereas Europe on the other hand, has always made its tourist visa hard to get.

-So if you’re planning a trip abroad, and are confused about what would be a better choice for you, personally — is it holidaying in Europe or holidaying in Thailand, or Bali — then these four but more peculiar differences will help you make your mind better.
+So if you’re planning a trip abroad, and are confused about where to go for a holiday — somewhere in Europe or Thailand or Bali — then these four but more peculiar differences will help you make your mind better.

 But then with Schengen Visa, the question always remains… “Do you at all qualify?”

 Getting visas for Southeast Asian countries is easier than you can imagine, whereas Schengen Visa has a high denial rate.
 It moreover is time-consuming, and a tall order if you’re doing all work by yourself.
 And this a major reason that drives people towards Southeast Asia over Europe, particularly among those who don’t want to plan too much and travel abroad the coming weekend.
 For example, you can plan your itinerary, pack your bags and catch your flight to Thailand or Bali or Singapore today.
 For Europe, however, you need to plan and apply for a visa at least two weeks prior to your departure!
 [Europe 1 | Southeast Asia 1]

 If talking about VISAs, Schengen Visa is a bargain.
 And will always be!
 But for everything else — from flights (to and from India) to food to accommodation, Europe maintains a good lead.
 And this often discourages budget travellers from visiting Europe in the first place.